ClarkAshida/Basic-Python-Games/README.md

-# Basic-Python-Games
+# Python Games

-a python project with three game choices: Tic Tac Toe, Hangman Game and Jokenpon.
-Choose your game and have fun!
+#### a python program that lets you play 3 different games: tic tac toe, hangman game and jokenpo.
+I created this program using the basic concepts of python algorithms like conditionals, loops, arrays and variables. choose your game and have fun!